 As an employer, changing shift patterns is your decision.

-Despite this, it’s crucial you get the employee’s consent before doing so.
-If their hours aren’t fixed, you may change them at your discretion, so long as the change is reasonable.
+Although this option is available to you, it is essential that you obtain the employee’s consent before doing so.
+If their hours are not fixed, you may change them at your discretion, so long as the change is reasonable.

-You should also notify them of the change in good time to avoid confusion.
-This is acceptable because their initial agreement to the flexible arrangement counts as their consent to change hours.
+You must also notify them of the change in good time to avoid confusion.

+UK employers cannot make changes to shift patterns without notice, unless provisions are made for immediate shift changes in an employment contract.
 If the employee has fixed hours, the employee must agree to any change before you make it.
-Failure to get their consent before changing shift patterns at work is likely to end in a alongside a breach in contract.
+Failure to obtain their consent before changing shift patterns at work will likely lead to a breach of contract.

 How do I legally change a shift pattern?

-The first thing to remember is that a change in working hours means a contract change.
+The first thing to remember is that a change in working hours means a contractual change.
 We can help you update current contracts and create new ones here.

-It’s often a good idea to implement a trial period with the new working hours.
+It is often a good idea to implement a trial period with the new working hours.
 This allows both you and the employee to address any issues that arise because of the change.
-Hold a meeting with the employee in question to address these issues and come up with solutions.
+Hold a meeting with the employee in question to address these issues and produce solutions.

 The final issue that you need to consider is giving notice of changes.
-This is a problem that often causes disputes between employees and employers, and so, we’ll look at this in-depth in our next section:
+This is a problem that often causes disputes between employees and employers, and so, we will look at this in-depth in our next section:

 Changing flexible working shift patterns

-Once you have approved a flexible working request, it forms a permanent change to the employee's contract of employment, unless agreed otherwise, and you cannot change it without further agreement between you and the employee.
+Once you have approved a flexible working request, it forms a permanent change to the employee's contract of employment, unless agreed otherwise, and you cannot change it without further contractual terms agreed to by yourself and the employee.

 Changing to and from night shifts

-You may need employees to work the night because of demand in the industry.
-Alternatively, you may need to bring night shift staff during the day.
+You may need employees to work at night because of industry/customer demands.
+Alternatively, you may need to bring in night shift staff during the day.

-If an employee's contract doesn’t state they have to do night work or day shifts, you will normally need their agreement to change their hours.
+If an employee's contract does not state they have to undertake night work or day shifts on demand, you will normally need their agreement to change their hours.

-A contract can be in writing or a verbal agreement.
-Anything else would be a breach of contract and can cause an employment tribunal case.
+This agreement should take the form of a contract; this is advisable to be in writing.
+Anything else would be a breach of contract and can lead to employment tribunal claims.

 How much notice to change shift patterns

 There is no clear legal guidance for giving notice for shift pattern change.
-The law states that the amount of notice you give must be ‘reasonable’ but doesn’t define what this is.
+The law states that the amount of notice employers should give must be ‘reasonable’ but does not define what this is.

-In this section, we’ll look at different scenarios and decide what counts as reasonable in each.
+In this section, we’ll look at different scenarios and consider what counts as reasonable in each.

 Employers